 I am currently senior science writer at Memorial Sloan Kettering Cancer Center in New York, where I cover developments in basic and clinical cancer research.
-I am also the co-author of an innovative biology textbook published by Scientific American/W. H. Freeman, which is entering its third edition.
+I am also the co-author of an innovative biology textbook published by Scientific American/Macmillan, now in its fourth edition.

 “Matt Tontonoz is a superb development editor, one of the best I’ve worked with.”